robMolloy/pi-guestbook/readme.md

 # Pi Guestbook

-An open-source solution to photobooth/guestbook for events & parties, made up of multiple services
+An open-source solution to photobooth/guestbook for events & parties, made up of multiple services, built for a raspberry pi but should work on anything that can use linux print `lpr` command

 ## Watch directory and print